nazrighazi/ytl-app/README.md

 1. Clone the repository
 2. Navigate to the project directory: `cd ytl-app`
 3. Install the dependencies: `npm install`
+4. Add .env file at the root.
+You may check .env.example for reference

 ## Using Your Expo Project